lumagnin/Alfa/Grass_classification_workflow.md

 i.topo.corr -i base=dem zenith=$Z azimuth=$A output=L8.ilu
 i.topo.corr base=L8.ilu input=$Lista output=t_ zenith=$Z method=percent #correct topography
 ```
+This block generate an iluminatin model (shading) and uses it to correct shadows in Landsat bands.
+See _l8.ilu_ [here](https://github.com/dcstlln/Alfa/blob/RGrass/L8ilu.jpg)

 -->it generate a number of useful maps named: t_LC08_L1TP_229082_20200215_20200225_01_T1_c_B[N], where [N] is 1|2|3|4|5|6|7|9.

 #### Here you can see a comparison between the RGB composition of the original bands in digital numbers and the reflectance of the surface with topographic correction: [see it](https://github.com/dcstlln/Alfa/blob/RGrass/CompNDsRad.jpg)